tarwn/lessthandot-hugo/blogs/content/posts/2013-04-09-windows-8-for-the-enterprise.md

   - Enterprise Development

 ---
-I’ve had the chance to talk to quite a few people over the last few months about my experiences with Windows 8.
-So far, and I can’t see it changing, I’ve been very impressed with Windows 8 and the efficiency boost it has provided me in normal, day-to-day operations.
-I’ve cut down the time it takes to manage how I utilize a machine.
+I've had the chance to talk to quite a few people over the last few months about my experiences with Windows 8.
+So far, and I can't see it changing, I've been very impressed with Windows 8 and the efficiency boost it has provided me in normal, day-to-day operations.
+I've cut down the time it takes to manage how I utilize a machine.
 This includes even simple operations like Windows management.

-This isn’t about how much faster Windows 8 can make you though.
+This isn't about how much faster Windows 8 can make you though.
 Well, in a way it is.
 What I wanted to let everyone know about is an upcoming event that BlueMetal and Microsoft together will be providing to anyone that wants to attend – Windows 8 for the Enterprise – Demo Day.

 [BlueMetal in Chicago][1] is on the front lines of Window 8 development.
 Some of the most effective, efficient and promising business-impacting solutions are coming from BlueMetal in the form of Windows 8 development.
 This has been around much tablet work as well.
-It takes a lot to impress me, given how many applications or systems I’ve seen that promise to fix the world of computing.
+It takes a lot to impress me, given how many applications or systems I've seen that promise to fix the world of computing.
 I can honestly say, the Windows 8 development coming from BlueMetal will make businesses function more effectively.

 To find out how this all happens, evolves and is put to work, attend this event.
-BTW…It's FREE and all are welcome!
+BTW...It's FREE and all are welcome!

 Below is the link to register and the event details – click the image to register.